dhansel/Altair8800-IOBus/04-disk-controller/README.md

 ## Floppy Disk Controller

-This card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch floppy disk controllers.
+Using the MITS firmware, this card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch floppy disk controllers.

+Using the MITS firmware, this card replicates the function of the ICOM3712 and ICOM3812 floppy disk controllers.

 ![Floppy Disk Controller Card](diskcontroller.jpg)